‘We can’t do enough’: Lawmakers flooded by evacuation pleas

 Across the county, the offices of members of Congress have become makeshift crisis centers, flooded with requests for help getting people onto one of the last flights leaving the Kabul airport before President Joe Biden’s Tuesday deadline for the withdrawal of all U.S. military forces out of Afghanistan.

-More than 105,000 people have been evacuated since the Taliban takeover Aug.
+More than 109,000 people have been evacuated since the Taliban takeover Aug.
 14, in one of the largest U.S. airlifts in history.
-The work could hardly be more urgent or dangerous as Thursday’s suicide bombing attack killing 13 U.S. Marines and injuring 18 demonstrated.
-Nearly 100 Afghans were also killed and scores more wounded.
+The work could hardly be more urgent or dangerous, as Thursday’s suicide bombing attack killing 13 U.S. service member and injuring 18 demonstrated.
+Some 169 Afghans were also killed and scores more wounded.

 Biden said after the devastating attack that the U.S. would not be intimidated, “and our mission will go on.”
 But he also acknowledged the limits of what can be done as the U.S. focuses on safe passage for Americans, while countless others remain, many fearful for their futures.